discordjs/guide/guide/command-handling/adding-features.md

 It's a good idea to allow users to trigger your commands in more than one way; it gives them the freedom of choosing what to send and may even make some command names easier to remember.
 Luckily, setting up aliases for your commands is quite simple.

 For this bit of the guide, we'll be using the avatar command as a target.
-Around Discord, your profile picture is referred to as an "avatar"; however, not everyone calls it that.
+Discord refers to your profile picture as an "avatar"; however, not everyone calls it that.
 Some people prefer "icon" or "pfp" (profile picture).
 With that in mind, let's update the avatar command to allow all 3 of those triggers.

 Open your `avatar.js` file and add in the following line: